-The Tourist Office in Bantry is host to a small display about Ellen Hutchins and will be open until the end of October.
+The Tourist Office in Bantry is host to a small display about Ellen Hutchins and is open every Friday during the winter.

 Future Forests, Kealkil, has a permanent cabinet of Ellen’s Treasures and information on her gardening.
 See here

-In Bantry Library there was information about Ellen’s life and botanical studies, prints of three of Ellen’s watercolour drawings of seaweeds from Bantry Bay (1808-1812) alongside beautiful colour photos of some of the tiny plants (mosses, liverworts and lichens) named after her and the stories behind plants she found.
+In Bantry Library foyer space there was information about Ellen’s life and botanical studies, prints of three of Ellen’s watercolour drawings of seaweeds from Bantry Bay (1808-1812) alongside beautiful colour photos of some of the tiny plants (mosses, liverworts and lichens) named after her, and the stories behind plants she found.

 There was a very special end to the exhibition Celebrating Ellen Hutchins at Trinity with award-winning botanical artist Shevaun Doherty demonstrating the beauty of botanical art, working on her painting of one of Ellen’s seaweed specimens from the Herbarium.